Sawall-Lab/Lab_management/4_Water_quality_analyses/Metrohm_Titrator_&_Tiamo_Software.md

 5. Place samples on the titrator carousel in their appropriate positions.
 6. Ensure waste line on pump 2 is in the waste bottle with the green label for un-spiked samples, and the red label for spiked (HgCl2) samples.
 7. Place the white foam 50mL falcon tube holder in front of the sensor of the tower.
-    Note: Machine will not run without covering the sensor, unless official Metrohm beakers and beaker covers are used.
+    - Note: Machine will not run without covering the sensor, unless official Metrohm beakers and beaker covers are used.
 8. Import the desired sample table.
 9. Double-check samples are in their proper positions on the carousel and match the sample positions in the sample table.
 10. In the Tiamo workplace tab, press “Start”.
 11. Monitor the machine’s process of first titration as well as the results (under “Database”) to ensure (1) the samples are located properly on the carousel, (2) the waste pump is fully draining the sample beaker and (3) the titration reaction is running properly and produced reasonable results.
     Note: ensure that the determination overview shows the correct database, or the results of each sample will not be shown: under “Database” go to File -> Open -> select the appropriate database -> Open.
 12. After samples are run, the remaining sample liquid can be disposed of depending on the type (see [Waste Disposal](#Waste_Disposal)).
-    a.
-Vials containing LNSW or un-spiked samples: dump remaining liquid into the sink, rinse 3x with MQ and set to dry.
+    -	Vials containing LNSW or un-spiked samples: dump remaining liquid into the sink, rinse 3x with MQ and set to dry.
-    b.
-Vials containing samples spiked with HgCl¬2: dump remaining liquid into the glass bottle with the yellow lid (located under the sink), rinse once with MQ and dump that rinse into the glass bottle, then rinse 3x with MQ and set to dry.
+    -	Vials containing samples spiked with HgCl¬2: dump remaining liquid into the glass bottle with the yellow lid (located under the sink), rinse once with MQ and dump that rinse into the glass bottle, then rinse 3x with MQ and set to dry.

 <h2 id="End_of_Day">End of Day</h2>